-Moderating role of political influence on governance practices and judicial N Mean STD system service delivery in Kenya Dev Judicial system leaders are genuine in what I say and do 90 4.28 1.281 Judicial system management is good at building relationships with influential 90 4.05 1.091 people in political arena.
-Most of Judicial system spends time developing connections with politician.
-90 4.01 1.081 Judicial system leaders know a lot of important in politics and well connected.
+Moderating role of political influence on governance practices and judicial system N Mean STD service delivery in Kenya Dev Judicial system leaders are genuine in what I say and do 90 4.28 1.281 Judicial system management is good at building relationships with influential people 90 4.05 1.091 in political arena.
+Most of Judicial system spends a lot of time at work developing connections with 90 4.01 1.081 politician.
+Judicial system leaders know a lot of important in politics and well connected.
 90 3.40 0.801 Judicial system leaders are good at using my connections and network to make 90 3.62 0.882 things happen at work.
-Judicial system leaders have developed a large network of politicians and 90 3.72 0.888 associates who they can call on for support when I really need to get things done
+Judicial system leaders have developed a large network of politicians and associates 90 3.72 0.888 at work who they can call on for support when I really need to get things done